bueno12223/variety/README.md

 1. Clone the git repository: `git clone https://github.com/varietywalls/variety.git && cd variety`

-2. Run `python3 setup.py install`.
+2. Run `sudo python3 setup.py install`.
 By default, this will install Variety into `/usr/local`; for a local installation, use `python3 setup.py install --prefix $HOME/.local`.
+You shoud have [pyhton distribution](https://launchpad.net/python-distutils-extra) and pip3 install to run it

 3. Run `variety` from the command line or its desktop menu entry!